luciferche/ravelin-test/README.md

 Plain JS/HTML/CSS used.
 Axios library used for http requests.
 Client sessionid generates on page load and gets returned and added to every request fired.
 I encapsulated eventService functions in an object in order to hide constants, vars and helpers.
 The app responds to Window resize, Paste in a field and submit button.
 There is form validation inside HTML but also one before sending the requests.

 ## Remarks
+I lost some time there as well first trying to implement from specification complex widely known alhorithm but that was too much and unnecessary so I opted for writing a custom function based on well known Java string hashing algorithm.
+I would have done something with bigger complexity but I lost too much time trying to solve problems with ```OPTIONS``` request.

 Basically main client app functionality isn't working.
 When posting events to the server `OPTIONS` request is fired under the hood and it doesn't pass CORS check policy.
 My first problem was writing a json content ytpe response, and Content-Type should not be specified in response headers on OPTIONS request.
 But even after fixing that issue(by returning
 Content-Type: json only on actual POST/GET requests) - requests from the client kept failing with report that Content-Type header is present.